chris-asl/doubly-linked-list-library/README.md

 [*] 1.0 - Initial release
 ~~~

-##Getting started with the API
+##Getting started with the library
 1. You will need to copy the `doubly_linked_list_adt.c` and `doubly_linked_list_adt.h` files  to your project and include the header file to your source code
-2. Implement the required functions for the API, stated [**here**](DATATYPE_REQUIREMENTS.md), in a source file and provide the prototypes in a header file
+2. Implement the required functions for the library, stated [**here**](DATATYPE_REQUIREMENTS.md), in a source file and provide the prototypes in a header file
 3. To use a list, declare a `list_t` variable and pass it to `dll_init` function
 4. Declare and prepare a *Datatype* dummy variable, allocate it with your function and call any of the `dll_insert*` variants (depending on your needs)